clivetong/Talks/ElegantObjects/README.md

 ### So that all sounds quite extreme

-And it's fair to say that the book is fairly critical of things we do in C# and Java every day
+And it's fair to say that the book is fairly critical of things we do in C# and Java every day.

+It's a call to emphasise the object oriented part of the procedural/functional/OO languages we use today, but incorporating some more modern ideas since the SmallTalk days.

 ---